- Steps to Apply

 In order to be eligible for our Intern program, applicants must:

-- Meet all admission criteria and deadlines for our Single Subject Credential Program as well as the U.S. Constitution and TB requirements prior to qualifying for an intern credential.
+- Meet all admission criteria and deadlines for our Single Subject Credential Program or Multiple Subject Credential Program, including the corresponding Subject Matter Competency requirements, as well as the U.S. Constitution prior to qualifying for an intern credential.

 - Be recommended for the Intern Program by our Intern Coordinator and in consultation with subject-area coordinator and phase I supervisor, when applicable.
 There are limited slots in this program and not every candidate who applies will be selected for the intern pathway.
 Recommendations will be made based on the candidate’s demonstrated readiness to be the teacher of record in a classroom and the candidate’s skills and dispositions in relation to the CA Teacher Performance Expectations.